Ordeeper/obsidian-journaling-plugin/README.md

 ## License

-This template is available under the [MIT License](LICENSE).
+This plugin is available under the [MIT License](LICENSE).
 Feel free to modify and use it to create your own Obsidian plugins.